 Turnips contain thiamin, niacin, B-6, C and riboflavin.

-We only grew one kind this last season.
-This was our first time growing it and eating it.
+We only grew one kind this season.
+This was our first time growing it and eating it as well.
 We picked Purple Top White Globe, as it is the most popular.

 We learned something amazing about growing turnips: